EECS150/asic_labs_sp22/lab2/spec.md

 answer.
 **Submit your Verilog testbench and a screenshot of the simulation waveforms showing all of the input and output pins.**
-Hint: you may need to modify the Verilog code from Question 1a.
+Hint: Make sure to keep your testbench separate from your DUT code.
+Instantiate your DUT within your testbench rather than duplicating functionality.

 ---